Acting II: Scene Study

-A Resident Artist since 2013, Sarah first appeared at Artists Rep in The Artificial Jungle some 25 years ago.
-Since then, she has appeared in numerous productions including most recently The Thanksgiving Play, The Importance of Being Earnest, Trevor, The Skin of Our Teeth, and Ten Chimneys....read more
+Sarah Lucht is an actor, educator, and workshop facilitator.
+A Resident Artist since 2013, Sarah first appeared at Artists Rep in The Artificial Jungle some 30 years ago.
+Since then, she has appeared in numerous productions including most recently as...read more

 Before each class, students will be sent an email with a link to login and any class-specific instructions.

 Generally, students are encouraged to have a notepad & a pencil for note-taking.